Kazakhstan & Kyrgyzstan Adventures

 Descent: 2660 feet (810m)

-Amir Hotel, Karakol - Kazakhstan & Kyrgyzstan
+Amir Hotel, Karakol - Kyrgyzstan

 Rooms at the Amir Hotel are clean and modern while the hotel itself is just a few minutes’ walk from the town centre.
 There’s free Wi-Fi, a terrace to sit out on, and rooms come with a TV and tea and coffee maker.